realismail04/signlanguage/README.md

-# 🧠 SignSpeak: Real-Time ASL to Speech Translator
+# Real-Time ASL to Speech Translator

 A real-time web application that uses your webcam and a machine learning model to recognize American Sign Language (ASL) **alphabet signs** and convert them into **text and speech**.
 Built with **Flask**, **OpenCV**, **MediaPipe**, and **gTTS**, with a clean and responsive **HTML/CSS/JS frontend**.